Am I committing to anything by filling out the enrollment form?

 If I don’t want to teach, how can I fill four hours of volunteer time a week?

-There are many options for volunteering outside of teaching.
+Parents are the primary teachers at Cascadia, so parental participation is crucial to the group’s operation.
+However, there are options for volunteering outside of teaching.
 Primary non-teaching positions are assisting in classes and supervising free play times, but feel free to discuss other possibilities with the volunteer coordinator.

 Is a block the same as a class?